 Starting from either Martin Bend itself, or from the marina opposite the Berri Riverside Caravan Park, you can stroll on the wide track and get lost in your thoughts.
 There are also helpful step count markers so you don’t have to have one of those fancy fitbit’s to see how many steps you have clocked up!

-Another easy walk from a Riverland township, and a great one for a Saturday morning catch up with friends before a piccolo latte from Little Chief Cafe, is at Renmark.
-The path takes you along the whole Riverfront and past the perfectly manicured lawns of town.
-Start at the Jarret Memorial Gardens and follow the extended trail to the Paringa Bridge, just like they will be doing for the Mother’s Day Classic this Sunday.
+Another easy walk from a Riverland township, and a great one for a Saturday morning catch up with friends before a double shot latte from Smokehouse Cafe, is at Renmark.
+Starting anywhere along the riverfront, the path takes you along the whole Riverfront and past the perfectly manicured lawns of town.
+I like to walk from the township towards the Paringa Bridge and over into Paringa Paddock where the Council have been working on some great trails that allow you to go on your very own bush walking adventure.
+Download the map here.

 Want to ride a bike instead?
 You can hire bikes from the Renmark Paringa Visitor Centre!